Impious: History

-Swedish thrash/death metal band Impious was formed by Valle Adzic and Martin Åkesson in April 1994.
-The band had some difficulties finding a permanent drummer, so a friend of theirs, Johan, filled in as a session drummer.
-Shortly after that, Robin Sörqvist joined the band on bass.
+Valle Adzic and Martin Åkesson formed Swedish thrash/death metal band Impious in April 1994.
+The band had difficulty finding a permanent drummer, so they used a session drummer.
+Shortly after, bassist Robin Sörqvist joined the band.
 Impious recorded their debut demo in the summer of 1995, called Infernal Predomination.

-Shortly after the recording session, drummer Johan had to quit the band due to lack of time, since he had to do military service.
-Finding a permanent drummer turned out to be harder than they expected.
-No drummer was found, so another friend, Marko, filled in, also just as a session drummer.
-In May 1996 the band recorded their second demo, titled The Suffering, at Los Angered Recording with Andy La Rocque.
+Shortly after the recording session, the session drummer quit the band.
+They hired another session drummer.
+In May 1996, the band recorded their second demo, The Suffering, at Los Angered Recording with Andy La Rocque.

-Shortly after the recording, a permanent drummer was finally found.
-Ulf Johansson accepted the job and this was the first time the band had a complete lineup.
-In the summer of 1997, Impious recorded their third demo called Promo '97.
-This demo never got to be released.
-At the same recording session, the band covered the Sepultura song, "Inner Self" for the tribute album Sepulchral Feast.
+Shortly after the recording, permanent drummer Ulf Johansson joined the band to complete the lineup.
+In the summer of 1997, Impious recorded their third demo, Promo '97.
+This demo was not released.
+At the same recording session, the band covered the Sepultura song "Inner Self" for the tribute album Sepulchral Feast.
 Promo '97 resulted in a record deal with Swedish label Black Sun Records, and in December 1997, Impious recorded their debut album, Evilized, in Sunlight Studios with producer Tomas Skogsberg.
 The album was released in the summer of 1998.
-In October 1998, the band entered Los Angered Recording once again, but this time to cover the Metallica song, "One" for the tribute album Metal Militia III.
+In October 1998, the band entered Los Angered Recording to cover the Metallica song "One" for the tribute album Metal Militia III.